Here’s a look back at the top 10 moments in Seattle sports this decade

 10. Ken Griffey Jr. and Edgar Martinez enshrined in Cooperstown

 There was never a doubt that Mariners icon Ken Griffey Jr. would become a Hall of Famer.
-In 2016, he received 99.3 percent of votes from the baseball writers, a record at the time.
+In 2016, he received 99.3% of votes from the baseball writers, a record at the time.

 The fate of the man who hit behind him for much of his time with Seattle, Edgar Martinez, was not nearly as clear.
-In 2010, Martinez’s first year on the ballot, he received 36.2 percent of the vote (75 percent is needed for induction).
-It went down to 32.9 percent in 2011 and it did not look good.
+In 2010, Martinez’s first year on the ballot, he received 36.2% of the vote (75% is needed for induction).
+It went down to 32.9% in 2011 and it did not look good.

 “Seattle fans, thank you for always being there for me,” Martinez said in his speech at the packed Cooperstown, N.Y., ceremony, which included many fans from Seattle.
 “Since 1987 you gave me your unconditional support, and it was even more prevalent in the last 10 years.
 The support you gave me over social media really helped me to get here today.
 Thank you, Mariners fans.
 You are the best fans I could ever hope for.”